jeseyfried/ai-history-syllabus/outcomes.md

 {% include alert.html
 class="info"
 title="Rationale for the Course" text="When it comes to AI chatbots and higher education, there is no way to put the genie back in the bottle.
-Even if there is no improvement over current models, current AI chatbos possess an immense capability to innovate on the way we think of history.
+Even if there is no improvement over current models, current AI chatbots possess an immense capability to innovate the way we think of history.
 At the same time, great risks abound for those who attempt to outsource thinking to AI and accept its answers without critique.
-This course will help students to develop tools for usin AI chatbots for knowledge work, not just for the writing of history but for any type of narrative or exposition.
+This course will help students to develop tools for using AI chatbots for knowledge work, not just for the writing of history but for any type of narrative or exposition.
 "
 %}